 Finally, be prepared for the surge in brand interest in games.
 Mobile publishers have become creators of premium content today, and brands have finally caught on to the fact that mobile games are here to stay.
 They will increasingly focus their advertising dollars on buying virtual space within games that tie into their industry.
 For instance, sports-related companies are increasingly focusing on building a brand presence within e-sports titles.
 The same will be true for other companies, with virtual branding within mobile games becoming as important as branding in the physical world, or on a company’s website.

-There you have them – some of the most important trends in game monetization for 2018 and into 2019.
+There you have them – some of the most important trends in game monetization moving into 2019.

 Join the 100s’ of creators that have reached new revenue levels with AppLixir Reward Video Ad Platform.
 We deliver real results